zzgfly/redmine_messenger/README.md

-# Rocket.Chat plugin for Redmine
+# Messenger plugin for Redmine

-This plugin posts updates to issues in your Redmine installation to a Rocket.Chat channel.
+This plugin posts updates to issues in your Redmine installation to Slack, Rocket.Chat or Mattermost channel.

-Redmine Supported versions: 2.0.x - 3.3.x.
+Redmine Supported versions: 3.3.x.

 ## Screenshot